The lifetime allowance danger zone: should you be worried about it?

 These cuts have left anyone with a sizeable retirement fund facing the prospect of paying tax on their pension.
 And whilst £1million might sound like a huge pension fund, anyone with final salary benefits could find they face an unexpected tax charge.

 If you haven’t made any pension contributions since 5th April 2016 you could take Fixed Protection 2016.
 This allows you to keep a Lifetime Allowance of £1.25 million providing you do not make any further pension contributions.
-Alternatively, if your pension savings were over £1 million on 5th April you could opt for Individual Protection.
-This gives you a personalised Lifetime Allowance based on your pension values as at 5th April 2016 and allows you to continue making pension contributions.
+Alternatively, if your pension savings were over £1 million on 5th April 2016, you could opt for Individual Protection 2016.
+This gives you a personalised Lifetime Allowance based on your pension values as at 5th April 2016 up to a maximum £1.25 million and allows you to continue making pension contributions.

 What happens if you exceed the lifetime allowance?